ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 Drifting is all about power to maintain slides over long sections, anything that doesn't increase power is not necessary.

-Nitrous is optional but doesn't add much.
+Nitrous is optional and doesn't add much.

 | Part                 | Stage | Price   | Tunes                             |
 | -------------------- | ----- | ------- | --------------------------------- |